gvwilson/sdxpy/src/layout/index.md

 To save ourselves some work we will derive the classes that know how to do layout from the classes we wrote before.
-Our blocks are:
+Basic blocks are:

 [% inc file="placed.py" keep="block" %]

-while our columns are:
+The constructor and reporting method for the `PlacedCol` class looks much the same.
+Its placement method is:
 {: .continue}

-[% inc file="placed.py" keep="col" %]
+[% inc file="placed.py" keep="colplace" %]

-and our rows are:
+while the placement method for rows is:
 {: .continue}

-[% inc file="placed.py" keep="row" %]
+[% inc file="placed.py" keep="rowplace" %]

 Once again,
-we write and run some tests to check that everything is doing what it's supposed to:
+we write and run some tests to check that everything is doing what it's supposed to.
+One such test is:

-[% inc file="test_placed.py" omit="large" %]
+[% inc file="test_placed.py" keep="col2" %]
-[% inc file="test_placed.out" %]

 ## Rendering {: #layout-render}